CICS110/CICS110.github.io/main/assignments/06-files/index.md

 Example:

-Assume a file `cics110.txt` with the following contents:
+Assume a file `cics110.txt` with the following contents (note the newline at the end):

 ```
 CICS 110 students will succeed in their future endeavors.
 Allison is an instructor for CICS 110.
 Manan is a TA for CICS 110.
 Ben is a UCA for CICS 110.

 ```

 If you run the following code statement,